 Let’s start by diving into low testosterone symptoms to look out for in men.

 In men, testosterone is made in the testicles and is an important part of a male’s sexual function and development.
-It’s what helps the development of features like facial hair, muscle strength, and a deeper voice among men.
+It’s what helps the development of features like facial and body hair, muscle strength, and a deeper voice among men.
 Testosterone also supports sperm production.

 Also called male hypogonadism or low T, low testosterone is estimated to affect almost 40% of men aged 45 and older.